-You are cordially invited to the Center for Multi-Religious Studies’ inaugural panel discussion titled Multi-Religiosity in the United States: Buddhist, Hindu, and Muslim Perspectives.
-Hosted by Dr. Som Pourfarzaneh (Director, CMRS), the panel will feature Dr. Scott Mitchell, Dr. Pravina Rodrigues, and Professor Najeeba Syeed and take place online via Zoom on Thursday, April 28 at 5:00 pm PT.
+The Center for Multi-Religious Studies’ inaugural panel discussion titled Multi-Religiosity in the United States: Buddhist, Hindu, and Muslim Perspectives took place via Zoom on Thursday, April 28.
+Hosted by Dr. Som Pourfarzaneh (Director, CMRS), the panel featured Dr. Scott Mitchell, Dr. Pravina Rodrigues, and Professor Najeeba Syeed.
+View the whole lecture below:

 Meet Our Panelists: